 Be sure to upgrade servers and other hardware as frequently as you can.
 This will ensure that your server has the power it needs to support high traffic levels.
 You or your hosting provider should have backup servers available to secure website uptime if the dedicated servers fail or need replacing.

 5. Security Issues

-Believe it or not, cyber-attacks are real, and they can wreak havoc on your website.
+Believe it or not, cyber-attacks are actual, and they can wreak havoc on your website.
 Crashed servers and, subsequently, lengthy website downtime can result from DDoS or Distributed-Denial-of-Service Attacks.
 A website can be targeted by a hacker and may fall victim to a DDoS attack.
 In this type of attack, the hacker makes devices send so many website access requests that they overwhelm and eventually crash the server.
-Therefore the targeted site, as well as the other websites on the server, go down.
+Therefore, the targeted site, as well as the other websites on the server, go down.

 To minimize the likelihood of a DDoS attack, utilize website monitoring and a quality firewall.
 Employing a dedicated server or a cloud server will further protect your website from potential DDoS attacks.

 Many websites are created using open-source CMSs like WordPress or Joomla.
 For these CMSs to work smoothly, extra functionalities such as plugins and extensions must work together.
 If any of these extensions or plugins are flawed, nulled, or outdated, your website might go down.

 Use extensions and plugins from reliable sources, or if possible, reduce your dependence on third-party plug-ins.
 After updating a plug-in or making changes to your website, check your site to make sure it is updated smoothly and is glitch-free!